 Seventh Annual Gala Dinner, 31 January 2019

-2019 Kaleidoscope Trust Gala Pledge Dinner on Thursday 31 January 2019 at Kimpton Fitzroy London on Russell Square.
+The 2019 Kaleidoscope Trust Gala Pledge Dinner is scheduled to take place on Thursday 31 January 2019 at Kimpton Fitzroy London in Russell Square.

 The funds pledged on the night will support our campaign for LGBT people to live openly and freely everywhere around the world.